-I'm always 'lurking' the artists I like to see what they look like, how old they are, where they live, how they live, what their studios are like, what the trajectory of their career has been, and if they exhibit.
-Maybe I'm looking for clues for what makes them so good.
-I believe there's a connection between their life and their art.
-I don't think I'm telling you anything you don't know here, right?
+I'm always following the artists I like to see if I can find out what makes the magic.
+I like to know what they're like, where they live, what their histories are, how they live, what their studios are like, what the trajectory of their career has been, and if they exhibit.
+I'm looking for clues and connections between their life and their art.

 I don't have that all too common story artists tell of obstacles to studying art.
 My parents were supportive in whatever I chose to do so I got to paint and read my way through school, which was pretty rich.
 Grateful for that!
-I am passionate about Humanities degrees.
-I still think everyone should do one - yup.
-I don't mean that in an elitist way; I mean it in a public education way - to have the opportunity to study literature, philosophy, arts, history and some math.
+I am passionate about Humanities education.
+I still think everyone should spend some time there in life - yup.
+I don't mean that in an elitist way; I mean it in a public education way - to have the opportunity to study literature, philosophy, politics, history, arts and some math; to walk in someone else's shoes, know something about the stars and about the history of the world, think a bit about music and painting, wonder 'why' and play with numbers.
 What a wonderful world that would be.

 I always dreamt of being an artist.
 My art teachers weren't ever particularly encouraging about my desire to be an artist and for some reason I took that to mean I wasn't that good.
 As an art teacher myself, I also worked with art teachers over the years who took marks off students' work for imperfect cross hatching, a situation that was always difficult to negotiate, because I didn't see things that way.
 But I also worked with some stellar, progressive educators who were passionate about Arts Education, were amazing artists and inspired their colleagues and their students immeasurably.

-Throughout my career I taught thousands of students - yup, about 3000 if you add it up - many of whom were talented and innovative artists and they inspired me tremendously.
-We made yearbooks and painted murals and had art shows and just had a lot of fun making art, goofing around with paint, clay and other materials, talking laughing, commiserating.
+Throughout my career I taught thousands of students - yup, lots of people if you add up teaching about 90 every semester.
+Many were so talented and innovative in so many ways and they inspired me tremendously.
 There is nothing like being a teacher.
 I'm sure that turned out way better for me than being an artist ever would have, so in the end I feel I've been fortunate.

-My husband's work is in healthcare.
-We have three 'kids' who are now adults.
+My husband's work is in healthcare and we have three 'kids' who are now adults.

 One daughter has an M. A. in Art Research that she took in Amsterdam.
 She's interested in, and makes, performance and protest art and teaches.
 One daughter is an elementary school teacher who also makes wickedly detailed prints and collages and is really good at lettering and drawing.
 My son is a lawyer who makes spectacular smart phone photos.